Clinical Education and Training

 The Michigan School of Psychology Farmington Hills MI (2008-2018)

-Master’s program coordinator , associated faculty, Inclusion, Diversity, Equality co-chair, dissertation advisor and faculty supervisor.
+Master’s program coordinator , Core & Associated Faculty, IDEA coordinator, dissertation advisor and faculty supervisor.

 Coordination of curriculum, faculty, online teaching initiatives, clinical training, evaluation, admissions, strategic planning & student retention.